History of Cape Verde: One-party rule

 Immediately after a November 1980 coup in Guinea-Bissau (Portuguese Guinea declared independence in 1973 and was granted de jure independence in 1974), relations between the two countries became strained.
 Cape Verde abandoned its hope for unity with Guinea-Bissau, and formed the African Party for the Independence of Cape Verde (PAICV).

+Under PAICV leadership, Cape Verde witnessed a left-wing political agenda.
+The government oversaw a successful literacy program (though illiteracy was not entirely eliminated), democratic local elections for regional councils for both PAICV and independent candidates, as well as a work programme to tackle the impoverished country known as FAIMO (Frente de Alta Intensidade de Mão-de-Obra).
+Under FAIMO, jobs were created in rural residents on the islands via general infrastructure construction, thus providing more support to impoverished areas and providing well-paying jobs to the unemployed.
+The maritime sector was built up, including companies that were publicly owned such as EMPA (Empresa Pública de Abastecimento), thus improving transportation quality for supplies and food between islands, creating a government system of importing and exporting goods, and built the nation's economy.

 Responding to growing pressure for a political opening, the PAICV called an emergency congress in February 1990 to discuss proposed constitutional changes to end one-party rule.
 Opposition groups came together to form the Movement for Democracy (MpD) in Praia in April of that year, and campaigned for the right to contest the presidential election scheduled for December 1990.
 The one-party state was abolished on 28 September of that year, and the first multi-party elections were held in January 1991.

 End of one-party rule

 The MpD won a majority of the seats in the National Assembly.
 MpD presidential candidate António Mascarenhas Monteiro defeated the PAICV candidate, 73.5 percent to 26.5 percent.

 Legislative elections in December 1995 increased the MpD majority in the National Assembly, where the party held 50 of its 72 seats.
 A February 1996 presidential election returned Monteiro to office.